Alexandra Schmitz · Art de l’Anglage · Les Brenets

 What this journey shaped

-Over time, the training became simpler in form and more demanding in substance: observe more accurately, correct more clearly, and connect each gesture to a real standard.
+Over time, the training became simpler in form and more demanding in substance: observe more accurately, correct more clearly, and connect each gesture to an observable result.

 01